 The sleeves are a bit short, but they also have thumb keeper loops to hold them in place when needed.
 The stretchiness of the material does a good job of covering up any fit related critiques that we have.
 In terms of features, there are very few to mention.
 The single chest pocket and hem drawcord are about it.
 There is no adjustability in the hood or extra pockets for the hands or extra items.
 Much like the Houdini, this jacket keeps it simple.

-Far and away the worst attribute of this jacket is its water resistance.
+Compared the the field, this jacket didn't have the best water resistance.
 We were lucky not to get rained on while out on any of our testing missions, so we gave it a quick spin in the shower to gauge its merits.
-While we admit that there were a few beads of water that fell off this jacket, evidence of a DWR treatment, it pretty much just soaked in water like a sponge.
+While we admit that there were a few beads of water that fell off this jacket, evidence of a DWR treatment, it eventually soaked in water.

 If you want a windbreaker that will give you some measure of protection if it starts raining, we recommend checking out The North Face Flyweight Hoody, which did the best in our water resistance testing.